Advertisement

 Palm Desert, CA

-Stone Eagle is the most remarkable course in the golf-heavy Palm Springs market.
-It sits atop a rocky plateau, a thousand feet above the Coachella Valley but still thousands of feet below the peaks of the adjacent Santa Rosa Mountains.
+Stone Eagle is one of the most remarkable courses in the golf-heavy Palm Springs market.
+It sits atop a rocky plateau, 1,000 feet above the Coachella Valley but still thousands of feet below the peaks of the adjacent Santa Rosa Mountains.
 When Tom Doak first walked the site, he said, “I thought this must be what the surface of Mars looks like: rocky, rugged and red.”
 Given the luxury of routing an 18 without any homesites, Doak did his lay-of-the-land best to create a faux links high above the desert floor by tucking fairways into creases of the land and positioning shots to play over low ridges into bold greens that mimic the rugged topography.
 At Stone Eagle, Doak used hillsides of rocks and boulders the way Old Country architects used sand dunes.
 The only difference: sand is soft, rock is not.

 View Course